rage/programming-23/data/part-11/2-more-comprehensions.md

 Let's go through this step by step:

-`word[1:]` extracts a substring from the second character (at index 1) onwards `sentence.split()` splits the sentence into sections at the given character.
-In this case there is no argument given to the method, so the sentence is split at the space characters by default
+- `word[1:]` extracts a substring from the second character (at index 1) onwards
+- `sentence.split()` splits the sentence into sections at the given character.
+In this case there is no argument given to the method, so the sentence is split at space characters by default
-`" ".join()` combines the items in the list into a new string using a space character between the items
+- `" ".join()` combines the items in the list into a new string using a space character between the items

 A more traditional iterative approach could look like this